appsocially/upil-site/docs/development/README.md

 const inputValue = input[name]; // In an `input-update` event, get the user-input that triggered the event
 ```

-## ChatThemePlugin Component
+## ChatMode Component

-The ChatThemePlugin is a component that maps a scenario to a standard-looking chat application UI, where a user will be chatting with a 'bot' which is being driven by a UPIL scenario.
+The ChatMode is a component that maps a scenario to a standard-looking chat application UI, where a user will be chatting with a 'bot' which is being driven by a UPIL scenario.
 <br/><br/>

 <Figure caption="Visualization of how a scenario is mapped to a Chat UI.
 In this case, user input triggers the UPIL Core to update its state.">